-The Company's share of the Peak Gold JV's results of operations for the three months ended September 30, 2021 was a loss of approximately \$1.0 million.
-The Company's share in the results of operations for the three months ended September 30, 2020 was a loss of approximately \$0.4 million.
+The Company's share of the Peak Gold JV's results of operations for the three and six months ended December 31, 2021 was a loss of approximately \$0.8 million and \$1.8, million respectively.
+The Company's share in the results of operations for the three and six months ended December 31, 2020 was a loss of approximately \$0.9 million and \$1.3 million respectively.
 The Peak Gold JV loss does not include any provisions related to income taxes as the Peak Gold JV is treated as a partnership for income tax purposes.
-As of September 30, 2021 and June 30, 2021, the Company's share of the Peak Gold JV's inception-to-date cumulative loss of approximately \$39.8 million and \$38.7 million, respectively, exceeded the historical book value of our investment in the Peak Gold JV, of \$17.2 million.
-Therefore, the investment in the Peak Gold JV had a balance of zero as of each September 30, 2021 and June 30, 2021.
-The Company is currently obligated to make additional capital contributions to the Peak Gold JV in proportion to its percentage membership interest in the Peak Gold JV in order to maintain its ownership in the Peak Gold JV and not be diluted.
-Therefore, the Company only records losses up to the point of its cumulative investment, which was approximately \$17.2 million as of September 30, 2021.
-The portion of the cumulative loss that exceeds the Company's investment will be suspended and recognized against earnings, if any, from the Company's investment in the Peak Gold JV in future periods.
-The suspended losses for the period from inception to September 30, 2021 are approximately \$22.6 million.
+As of December 31, 2021 and June 30, 2021, the Company's share of the Peak Gold JV's inception-to-date cumulative loss of approximately \$40.5 million and \$3.8.7 mi